 Just a block away from our hotel (King Plaza) there’s a night market packed with delicious finds: Ningxia Night Market.
 The place is always filled with customers which is a good indicator for quality and taste.
-It’s not as popular as other night markets like Shilin, Ximending, Shida, etc., but we definitely had a great food-trip experience here!
+It’s not as popular as other night markets like Shilin, Ximending, Shida, etc., but we definitely had a great food tour experience here!

 Most foodstuffs were being cooked right in front of you so you wouldn’t help but try as many food as you can as they all smell yummy!
 It was actually quite hard to decide which one to eat first.

 The first one we tried was the Roasted Beef.
 Beef cut into cubes will be roasted using a torch.
 They will only roast it upon ordering so it’s guaranteed fresh and natural.
 You may choose either Pepper or Teriyaki flavor.
 We chose Pepper.
 It was flavorful but quite hard to chew.
 Maybe it wasn’t cooked well enough.
 I think you may request to roast it more according to your liking.